-25. Sexual Harassment Policy - The CLS Program is committed to maintaining high standards of conduct and an environment for participants and staff that is free from sexual harassment.
-Finalists must review the CLS Sexual Harassment Policy and agree to adhere to the policy on AIS Forms as a condition of participation in the CLS Program.
+Sexual Harassment Policy - Finalists must review the CLS Sexual Harassment Policy and agree to adhere to the policy on AIS Forms as a condition of participation in the CLS Program.
 Participants and staff are prohibited from engaging in sexual misconduct, including sexual harassment, which includes unwelcome sexual advances; requests for sexual favors; or other spoken, written, or physical conduct of a sexual nature when such conduct has the purpose or effect of interfering with an individual's participation in the program or creating an intimidating, hostile, or offensive environment.
-Depending on the severity of the incident, disciplinary actions for sexual harassment by a participant may include a warning, probation, or a termination of the CLS award (see Sections 28 and 29).
+Depending on the severity of the incident, disciplinary actions for sexual harassment by a participant may include a warning, probation, or a termination of the CLS award (see Sections 34 and 35).

-If a participant reports to CLS Program staff that harassment or a sexual assault has occurred on the CLS Program, or if CLS Program staff otherwise learns of a sexual assault or sexual harassment incident, CLS Program staff will provide prompt support and assistance, including access to professional medical care and counseling and support (online or on-site depending on availability), as requested by the participant.
-CLS Program staff are required to report the incident to their supervisor or program director.
+If a participant reports to CLS Program staff that harassment or a sexual assault has occurred on the CLS Program, or if CLS Program staff otherwise learns of a sexual assault or sexual harassment incident, CLS Program staff will provide prompt support and assistance, including access to professional medical care and counseling and support (online or on-site depending on availability), as requested by the participant and as possible in the host community and within the parameters of the CLS Program.

+CLS Program staff, including the Resident Director, are required to report the incident to their supervisor or program director.
 Known incidents must also be reported to the U.S. Department of State.
 Participants should review the CLS Sexual Harassment Policy for information regarding resources that they may access directly and that will not result in communication about the incident to the CLS Program or U.S. Department of State.

-26. Alcohol and Drug Policy - Participants must obey local and U.S. laws regarding alcohol consumption.
+32. Alcohol and Drug Policy - Participants must obey local and U.S. laws regarding alcohol consumption.
 The CLS Program prohibits the consumption of alcohol by or distribution of alcohol to participants who are not of U.S. and local legal drinking age.
 Participants who are of U.S. and local legal drinking age and choose to consume alcohol do so with the knowledge that they remain responsible for their actions at all times.

 Participants who choose to consume alcohol are expected to do so responsibly and be sensitive to their own safety and local customs and norms when consuming alcohol.
 Excessive and/or irresponsible drinking leading to intoxication and behavior that interferes with the program or the rights of others, is disrespectful to others or to the host culture, and/or compromises the safety of the individual or other participants is subject to immediate disciplinary action and may result in dismissal from the program.
 Participants may not use alcohol during CLS Program activities, including, but not limited to, in classes, on program excursions, and on CLS organized transportation.
-Any alcohol infraction is considered a grave violation of policy and will result in immediate disciplinary action, including possible dismissal from the CLS Program (see Sections 28 and 29).
+Any alcohol infraction is considered a grave violation of policy and will result in immediate disciplinary action, including possible dismissal from the CLS Program (see Sections 34 and 35).

-Participants are prohibited from selling, using, or possessing any drugs that are illegal under either U.S. or host country/location law.
+Participants are prohibited from selling, using, or possessing any drugs (including marijuana) that are illegal under either U.S. Federal or host country/location law.
 Participants are cautioned that the possession of drugs is often dealt with harshly by local law enforcement.
-Any drug infraction is considered a grave violation of policy and will result in immediate disciplinary action, including possible dismissal from the CLS Program (see Sections 28 and 29).
+Any drug infraction is considered a grave violation of policy and will result in immediate disciplinary action, including possible dismissal from the CLS Program (see Sections 34 and 35).